Affirmative Action vs. Affirmative Information: Appendix for Section 3.1

-We will use (\ref{class-rate-ineq-2}) and (\ref{class-rate-ineq-1}) to arrive at a contradiction when the true and false positive rates are at least as big for the $L$ group as for the $H$ group.
+We will use (\ref{class-rate-ineq-2}) and (\ref{class-rate-ineq-1}) to arrive at a contradiction when the TPRs and FPRs are at least as great for the $L$ group as for the $H$ group.
 First, using Bayes' rule, we rewrite the following group-specific error rates in terms of the group-specific positive predictive values $PPV_A $, rates of positive classification $\hat \mu_A$, and base rates $\mu_A$.

-Then for the $FPR_L$ to be at least as big as $FPR_H$, it must be that
+Then for the $\text{FPR}_L$ to be at least as big as $\text{FPR}_H$, it must be that

-According to (\ref{class-rate-ineq-1}), the RHS of (\ref{fpr_inequality}) is strictly greater than 1.
+According to (\ref{class-rate-ineq-1}) and the assumption $\mu_L<\mu_H$, the RHS of (\ref{fpr_inequality}) is strictly greater than 1.
 Therefore it must be that

-Meanwhile, for $TPR_L$ to be at least as big as $TPR_H$,
+Meanwhile, for $\text{TPR}_L$ to be at least as big as $\text{TPR}_H$,